 Nothing can beat command-line text editors like – nano, vim, etc. in terms of being lightweight.

 But if you want a graphical interface, Mousepad is here to the rescue.
 It’s extremely lightweight and blazing fast.
 It comes with a simple customizable user interface with multiple themes.

 Mousepad supports syntax highlighting.
 So, you can also use it as a basic code editor.
 You also have the option to utilize a few plugins to extend the functionality if needed.

 For installing Mousepad, use the following command in the terminal:

 sudo apt install mousepad

 9. GNOME Office: Office Suite

 AbiWord is the word processor.
-It is lightweight and a lot faster than other alternatives.
-But that came to be at a cost—you might miss some features like macros, grammar checking etc. It’s not perfect but it works.
+It is lightweight and faster than other alternatives.
+But that comes at a cost—you might miss some features like macros, grammar checking, etc. It’s not perfect but it works.

 Gnumeric is the spreadsheet editor.
-Just like AbiWord, Gnumeric is also very fast and it provides accurate calculations.
+Just like AbiWord, Gnumeric is also light on resources and provides accurate calculations.
 If you are looking for a simple and lightweight spreadsheet editor, Gnumeric has got you covered.

 sudo apt install abiword gnumeric